While my roots are in Berlin, my consultancy is international.

 My passion for traveling, snowboarding and photography has taken me around the globe.
 I have lived in Scotland, New Zealand, Japan, Canada and Austria for extended periods of time.

-I am a member of the German-Japanese Society Berlin e.V.
-(DJG) and the German-Japanese Business Association e.V.
+I am a member of the German-Japanese Business Association e.V.
 (DJW).
-This reflects my very special interest in Japan and the Japanese culture.
+Furthermore, I am a member of the German-Japanese Society Berlin e.V.
+(DJG) and its choir.
+This reflects my very special interest in Japan and indeed love for the Japanese culture.

 With my mother being Irish and my father being German/Hungarian, I was brought up bilingual and have equal fluency in English and German.
-I also speak French and Japanese and am currently learning Irish Gaelic.
+I also speak French and Japanese.

-I have worked with international students on intercultural management, leadership & change management and intercultural communication programs.
+In this capacity, I have worked, for example, with international students and post-graduate students on intercultural management, leadership & change management and intercultural communication programs.